mathspp/mathspp/pages/02.blog/03.til/067.vscode-extension-for-custom-syntax-highlighting/item.md

     tint: $primary 30%;
 }
 ```

+(Try copying & pasting into your code editor of choice.)

 For example, the selectors `#input` and `.some-class` are highlighted but the selector `ModalScreen` isn't.
 Furthermore, Textual CSS has rules that regular CSS doesn't, and that is why `border` is a different colour than `tint`.